s-babish/tcouchii-tradeoff/README.md

 -   02_modeling.R - This script runs GLMs, GLMMs (eventually, once I fill in locality information and standardize it), and path models on the whole-animal trade-off data.

 -   03_visualization.R - This script will eventually make whatever plots I want for this section, I haven't decided what those look like yet so for now it's empty.

+## Presentations

+This folder contains any and all powerpoints and other presentations made for this project.
+This will likely be removed when closer to publication but is useful for now to help share materials, previous outlines, etc. between coauthors.
+List of presentations below:

+- Babish_JMIH 2025 is slides from the 12 minute talk given at JMIH 2025 in ST. Paul, MN presenting preliminary results
+- Figure powerpoint that contains the set of plots we are more likely to use in the final publication, with explanations in the descriptions.
+All plots here can also be found in the "Plots" tab under Myography.